How to get to Madagascar

 Flights from the US and Canada

-In the absence of direct flights from North America to Madagascar, the commonest solution from the east coast is usually a flight to Europe on Air France or on Kenya Airways’ partner KLM, followed by flights as described above from London or Paris.
-Alternatively, if you’re flying from the west coast, you may find it cheaper to fly via Bangkok and connect with Air Madagascar there (flights run twick weekly).
+There are no direct flights to Madagascar from North America.
+The commonest solution from the east coast is usually a flight to Europe on Air France or on Kenya Airways’ partner KLM, followed by flights as described above from London or Paris.
+Alternatively, if you’re travelling to Madagascar from the west coast, you may find it cheaper to fly via Bangkok and connect with Air Madagascar there (flights run twice weekly).
 Round-trip tickets start at around US$2000 from New York.

 Flights from South Africa, Australia and New Zealand

-With no direct flights, there are various options from Australia and New Zealand, notably flying via Johannesburg or Nairobi, or hubbing through Bangkok, as detailed above.
+With no direct flights, there are various options of getting to Madagascar from Australia and New Zealand, notably flying via Johannesburg or Nairobi, or hubbing through Bangkok.
 However, the best-value route is via Mauritius and/or Réunion; several flights a week are run by Air Mauritius and Air Austral, with tickets starting at around Aus$1600 return from Perth.